 Plus, he DIES.
 Grodus shuts him down before Chapter 7, and you genuinely feel it, especially with Peach horrified at her friend being terminated.
 At this point, you’ve come to love this computer.
 He holds on long enough to speak to Mario at the end of the following chapter, but then seemingly dies.

-Note: In the denoument, it is revealed that Grodus and TEC actually lived, and this is one of the few instances where the story should’ve stayed dark and kept them dead.
+Note: In the denoument, it is revealed that Grodus and TEC actually lived, which is a shame as it undoes a lot of this darkness.
+The denoument is one of the few true flaws of TTYD, but more on that later.

 The fact that Mario is given multiple nicknames (such as Marty-o, The Great Gonzales, even “Luigi”) showcase how he can be anyone.
 But this is most showcased through many of his partners: